alexewerlof/combine-json/README.md

 # Rules

 * It ignores all files that don't have a `.json` extension (case insensitive)
-* For a directory to represent an array, all its contents should be consecutive numericals starting with `0`.
+* For a directory to represent an array, all its contents should be consecutive numbers starting with `0`.
   Example: `./0/`, `./1/`, `./2.json`, `./3/`, ...
-* The files can contain anything that `JSON.parse()` can understand: objects, arrays, strings, numbers, booleans.
+* The files can contain anything that `JSON.parse()` can understand: objects, arrays, strings, numbers and booleans.
 * Optionally you can use [JSON5](https://www.npmjs.com/package/json5) for parsing the files.
   This means you can have comments and a liberal syntax.
   You need to explicitly install the `json5` package.